 - Traditional refinance.
 A traditional refinancing is centered on replacing an existing mortgage with a new one.
 Homeowners may consider a traditional refinancing to reduce interest rates and monthly payments, as well as to decrease or increase the course of the loan term.

-Getting the best rates
+Getting your best rates

-Shop around for lenders to get the best rates when refinancing a home.
-Keep your eyes on the market to see how mortgage interest rates are trending in order to land the best rate.
+Shop around for lenders to get your best rates when refinancing a home.
+Keep your eyes on the market to see how mortgage interest rates are trending in order to land your best rate.
 Also, shop around for a lender that offers lock-in rates, which is a lender’s commitment to maintain the terms of a specific interest rate while your refinancing application is being processed.
 Lenders may charge you a flat lock-in fee.

 You can also increase your chances of refinancing with a new, improved mortgage interest rate by focusing on the state of your other personal finances, particularly your credit score.
 You may be eligible for better interest rates or lower monthly payments if you’ve improved your credit score since you entered your initial mortgage agreement.